tytydraco/yessleep/out/After_my_father_died_I_found_a_logbook_concealed_in_his_hospice_room_that_he_could_not_have_written_Part_2.md

 Thank you all for your patience.

 This has been a trying few weeks, only to be unironically complicated by my own health going on the fritz.
 In spite of setbacks, I am trying to remain steadfast.
-I have already made the irreversible decision to disseminate John Morrison’s deathbed logbook, and I will try to suffer any consequences with dignity.
+I have already made the irreversible decision to disseminate John’s deathbed logbook, and I will try to suffer any consequences with dignity.
 I think I am starting to desire contrition, but, in a sense, it might already be too late.
 I may be irredeemable.

 I am jumping ahead a bit.
 For now, what’s important to restate is that I have already read the logbook in its entirety.
 As you might imagine, digesting the events described was beyond emotionally draining.
 And while that’s all well and good, if it didn’t matter, I wouldn’t bother dragging you all through the miasma with me.
 However, my investigation into the logbook also has some narrative significance in tying everything together.
 I hope that my commentary will serve to put you in my mind’s eye, so to speak.

-As a reminder, this image ([https://imgur.com/a/Rb2VbHP](https://imgur.com/a/Rb2VbHP)) is going to become increasingly vital as we progress.
+As a reminder, this image (https://imgur.com/a/Rb2VbHP) is going to become increasingly vital as we progress.
 Take a moment with it.
 The more you understand this sigil, the better you’ll come to comprehend my motivations and, eventually, my regrets.

 Entry 2: